-This is everything required to carry out a power analysis using proc power (SAS Institute Inc. 2014).
+This is everything required to carry out a power analysis using proc power (SAS Institute Inc. 2018).
 We first specify that we want a power analysis for one-way ANOVA using the option onewayanova.
 The means for each treatment group are specified using the groupmeans option, with the means listed in parentheses.
 See program listing below.

 The values of $\sigma$ and $\alpha$ are similarly specified using the stddev and alpha options.
 We are interested in determining the power for a range of n values, the sample size per group.
 This is specified using the npergroup option.
 You can either give a list of n values or use the syntax x to y by z to specify a sequence of values.
 The power option is specified as a missing value (a period), because we want SAS to solve for power as a function of sample size per group.
-The plot command generates a low quality plot of power vs. sample size with no options to improve its appearance.
-We can generate a better-looking graph by sending the plot data to an output data file using the ods output command, then plotting it using gplot with the usual options to thicken the lines and increase the text size.
+The plot command generates a plot of power vs. sample size.

-We see that power increases rapidly with sample size per group (n), from both the graph and SAS output.
-A power value of 0.8 is achieved for n = 5in this example.
+We see that power increases rapidly with sample size per group (n), from both the SAS output and graph (Fig. 12.3, 12.4).
+A power value of 0.8 is achieved for n = 5 in this example. \\\\\ SAS Program \\\\\